113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

   ```
   {: codeblock}

-2. Initialize the `BMSClient` SDK in your Android application by adding the initialization code in the `onCreate` method of the main activity in your Android application, or in a location that works best for your project.
+2. Initialize the `BMSClient` SDK in your Android application by adding the initialization code in the `onCreate` method of the main activity in your Android app, or in a location that works best for your project.

   ```java
   BMSClient.getInstance().initialize(getApplicationContext(), BMSClient.REGION_US_SOUTH); // Make sure that you point to your region